unimicro/unidoor/README.md

 Requirements:

-Execute `generate-cert` to generate a self signed cert to get https.

 Execute `generate-token <name>` to generate a token for a new person.

 Start by installing it as a service in a system that has systemd